nachosala89/cryptocurrencies/README.md

 # The Crypto Cave

-Website to display some data about the most important crypto currencies in real time.
+A website that displays some data about the most important cryptocurrencies in real-time.
 The data is consumed from the API https://docs.coincap.io/.
-The currencies can be filter by the price change in the last 24 hours or by position in the ranking.
+The currencies can be filtered by the price change in the last 24 hours or by position in the ranking.
 The design was based on [this template](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)).

 ![screenshot](./screenshot.png)